servicepilot/TDSLink-NBA_for_zOS/Install.md

       Authorize NBA for z/OS to send commands such as `V TCPIP,,PKT`.

-      To do so, NBA for z/OS userid must access the MVS.VARY.TCPIP.* profile of the OPERCMDS class with the level CONTROL.
+      To do so, NBA for z/OS userid must access the MVS.VARY.TCPIP.* profile of the OPERCMDS class with the CONTROL level.

-> **Note:**
->  - The `nnn` wildcard must be replaced by the Group ID and the User ID you chose.
-> - The `nbagrp` and `nbauser` wildcards must be replaced by the NBA for z/OS Free Edition Group and User name you chose.
-> - The `racfadmuser` wildcard must be replaced by the RACF owner user.

-### 5. Define the NBA for z/OS parameters (in the optional SYSIN file or the STC parm)
+### 6. Define the NBA for z/OS parameters (in the optional SYSIN file or the STC parm)

-When defining NBA for zOS parameters, priority is given to the STC parameters (`PARM=` in the `EXEC` card).
+When defining NBA for z/OS parameters, priority is given to the STC parameters (`PARM=` in the `EXEC` card).

           //NBA4ZOS  PROC
           //NBA4ZOS EXEC PGM=PTDS,PARM='WEBPORT=80',TIME=1440,REGION=0M